 - Caring for a family member, friend or neighbour

-The service is provided to carers on a low-cost basis and clients are asked to pay what they can afford between £10 and £35 per session, or £5 per session if they receive their income entirely from benefits.
+The service is provided to carers on a low-cost basis and clients are asked to pay £15 or £10 per session if they receive their income entirely from benefits.
 C4C offer a maximum of 12 sessions to each client, after which clients are welcome to return to the waiting list for further counselling at a later date if they wish to.

 For more details or to apply:

 Phone: 01404 549045

 Further information can be found at: http://c4cdevon.org.uk/

 Ms S is the main carer for her daughter who has a range of physical and emotional health needs.
 Ms S visits her on an almost daily basis to assist her with tasks such as cleaning and shopping and also to provide emotional support.